How To Prepare For MMI - 100+ Sample Questions with Answers

 “If sharing the information they are asking for would violate the doctor/patient confidentiality agreement, I would politely tell them that I am not at liberty to discuss that topic in detail.
 If they are upset or confused, I would explain the nature of patient confidentiality and I would offer them any non-confidential information that I have concerning the patient.”

 This question is designed to test your understanding of medical ethics and policies.
-This clear response shows the interviewee is aware of the basic principles of patient confidentiality.
+There are three key points you want to touch on:

 What is your most pressing concern about the U.S. healthcare system?